 As for the large difference in interest rates between traditional bank loans and Kabbage’s rates, Petralia states, “Our customers care much more about access to capital than fees.
 It’s more of an ROI [return on investment] conversation than an APR [annual percentage rate] conversation.”

 The company wants its customers to build a profile.
 Petralia counsels that the more data customers can make available, the better their chances of receiving greater amounts of capital.
 In September 2011, Kabbage introduced Social Klimbing, which gives small businesses access to capital based on social network activity.
 Social Klimbing allows customers to connect their Kabbage accounts to Facebook Fan pages and Twitter feeds.
-As customers increase followers, activities, and buzz on Twitter and Facebook, they will automatically gain access to more funds.
+Customers will automatically gain access to more funds as they increase followers, activities, and buzz on Twitter and Facebook.

-Last month, Kabbage and UPS entered into an agreement to let small businesses direct UPS to share their shipping histories with Kabbage.
-This gives Kabbage visibility into the entire volume of shipping business their customers conduct.
-Currently, Kabbage does not see sales for offline or mail order sales.
-The larger volume can potentially make it possible for Kabbage customers to obtain more capital at lower rates.
+Last month, Kabbage and UPS agreed to let small businesses direct UPS to share their shipping histories with Kabbage.
+This gives Kabbage visibility into the entire shipping volume of customers.
+Currently, Kabbage does not see sales for offline or mail-order sales.
+The larger volume enables Kabbage customers to obtain more capital at lower rates.

 This year Kabbage’s goal is to aggressively pursue data relationships with platform providers.
 “We want to be on all the marketplaces.
 We want to be able to help customers wherever they sell,” says Petralia.
-Kabbage will be integrated with Magento in future, according to Petralia.
+Kabbage will soon integrate with Magento, according to Petralia.

-In business since 2004, Isaac Olagunju, owner of Clevershoppers, sells a variety of merchandise on eBay and on his own site.
+In business since 2004, Isaac Olagunju, owner of Clevershoppers, sells a variety of merchandise on eBay and his own site.
 He started using Kabbage in 2011 when he saw a banner ad on eBay.
 According to Olagunju, without Kabbage, it would have been a serious challenge for Clevershoppers to survive this year.
-“Just like so many business out there, we were facing serious cash flow issues early this year and we couldn’t get our bank to work with us even though we’ve been with them since 2004 with a line of credit.”
+“Like so many businesses out there, we were facing serious cash flow issues early this year, and we couldn’t get our bank to work with us even though we’ve been with them since 2004 with a line of credit.”

-Prior to signing up with Kabbage in summer of 2011, the business was self-financed but sales were stalled.
+Before signing up with Kabbage in the summer of 2011, the business was self-financed, but sales were stalled.
 Kabbage helped the company buy more inventory.
-“We had immediate opportunities for inventory purchase and without the ready cash, we were not able to take advantage of them,” says McMillan.
+“We had immediate opportunities for inventory purchase, and without the ready cash, we were not able to take advantage of them,” says McMillan.
 But she was reluctant to go to a traditional lender.
-After finding out about Kabbage on a blog, the McMillans signed up and 2011 sales nearly doubled over 2010.
+After finding out about Kabbage on a blog, the McMillans signed up, and 2011 sales nearly doubled over 2010.

-The business started out with small loans and as McMillan Books paid them off, Kabbage increased the amount of capital available.
+The business started with small loans.
+As McMillan Books paid them off, Kabbage increased the amount of capital available.
 Jennifer McMillan likes Kabbage because the company understands ecommerce.
-“I’m very grateful to Kabbage for what they’ve done for us.
-The loan process is easy, convenient, and quick and without them we would not have been able to grow our business.”
+“I’m grateful to Kabbage for what they’ve done for us.
+The loan process is easy, convenient, and quick.
+Without them we would not have been able to grow our business.”